 Deciding to expand a business overseas can be an exciting, yet critical time for a company.
-It will bring about substantial changes for the business, which could see a rapid growth in turnover and staffing levels.
+It will bring about substantial changes for the business, which could see rapid growth in turnover and staffing levels.
 If it’s a new area, costly mistakes can be made if you’re not careful, especially regarding the use of foreign exchange rates.
-It’s vital that businesses are extremely careful about establishing pricing for overseas customers, as otherwise you could end up losing some or all of your profits on a transaction.
+Businesses must be extremely careful about establishing pricing for overseas customers, as otherwise, you could end up losing some or all of your profits on a transaction.

 Be Careful of Online Quotes

 There are many online portals where you can check currency rates.
 This is an adequate method if you just want to establish a rough estimate, but often these prices are delayed.
 This can be by up to a day, meaning that the price you see is not the level at which the currency is currently being traded on the market.
 If you use an out-of-date rate to confirm a price to your customers, it could make a big difference to the amount you end up receiving.
 The foreign exchange market is constantly changing, and prices can alter within a matter of seconds.
 If your price isn’t accurate, it could reduce any profit you make.

 Understand the System